-- To act as the Council's Overview and Scrutiny Committee for the purposes of all relevant legislation including, but not limited to the Health and Social Care Act 2001 and the National Health Service Act 2006. - 2.
-All health scrutiny powers provided under the Health and Social Care Act 2001 are delegated to the Health Scrutiny Committee. - 3.
+- 1. To act as the Council's Overview and Scrutiny Committee for the purposes of all relevant legislation including, but not limited to the Health and Social Care Act 2012. - 2.
+All health scrutiny powers provided under the Health and Social Care Act 2012 are delegated to the Health Scrutiny Committee. - 3.
 The Health Scrutiny Committee will have the power to refer a proposed substantial variation in service delivery to the Secretary of State.
-If the Committee wish to exercise this power, then this must also be agreed by the Chair of the Scrutiny Committee who will be an ex-officio member of the Health Committee and will hold the power of veto in respect of any proposed referral of a substantial variation to the Secretary of State.
+If the Committee wish to exercise this power, then this must also be agreed by the Chairman of the Scrutiny Committee who will be an ex-officio member of the Health Committee and will hold the power of veto in respect of any proposed referral of a substantial variation to the Secretary of State.